 Andres thinks about it.
 “I would love to brush my teeth…a toothbrush, some toothpaste.”

 Carlos turns to go.
-Andres whispers at him, “Guida…”
+Andres tugs at his sleeve, “Guida…”

 Carlos turns back.